LasseBirk96/System-Integration-Mini-Project-2/README.md

 The complaint is then send to Redis.
 The idea here being that instead of a complaint going directly to the company email, we wait for more complaints to pile up before we send them.
 So Redis acts as our message queue.

 Microservice2 has the job of dequeueing these messages and sending them to the company email.
 This occurs automatically every morning at 5:00.
-A cron job has been create to ensure this.
+A cron job has been created to ensure this.

 <img width="332" alt="Screenshot 2022-10-05 at 15 14 45" src="https://user-images.githubusercontent.com/56427491/194069215-6e16e13d-8282-4e05-8bd8-a7dfe011f2f4.png">